Taha-Chaudhry/word-scramble/README.md

 # Word Scramble Game
-iOS game that generates words for users to rearrange and make sub-words for points
+SwiftUI iOS game that generates words for users to rearrange and make sub-words for points

-# Components
-- SwiftUI

 # Preview